Praying Homage to Lord Buddha

 I pay homage to the Blessed One, the One who is free from defilement, the One Perfectly Enlightened by himself.

-It can also be translated more simple as:
+It can also be translated more simply as:

 Or it also can be recited in a shortened version as:

-This is an ancient language of India origin where much of the original Buddhist Scriptures are first recorded in.
+This is an ancient language of Indian origin where much of the original Buddhist Scriptures are first recorded.